Howlett and Bailey Architects: Jeffrey Howlett

 Jeffrey Howlett (1928–2005), founder of the Howlett and Bailey Architects firm, is known as a pioneer of Western Australian Modernist architect.
 He was awarded as a State Living Treasure by the Western Australian and the Life Fellowship by the RAIA in 1978.
 In 2000, due to his contributions to architecture as a designer and pedagogue, he was nominated a Member of the Order of Australia.
 After spending his early life in Hyderabad, India, Howlett came to England to receive his scholarship for Diploma in Architectural Association School of Architecture in London.
 From 1950, he worked in England for the London Country Council before coming to Australia to work with several Perth’s practices.
 Later, Howlett came to Melbourne to continue his career as a Senior Design architect with Bates Smart and Mc Cutcheon.
 In Melbourne, together with Donald Bailey, who soon to be his co-operator, they won the new Perth City Council administration buildings competition.
 The Howlett and Bailey Architects firm was constituted after that when they moved to Perth.
 Donald Bailey described Howlett as a specially talent and creative designer.
 In 1992, there was an exhibition, held by University of Western Australia, named Howlett: Architectural projects.
 After suffering from a major stroke in 1993, his life was rely on the wheelchair and he mainly using oil pastel and paper to keep expressing his creativity through forms and colours.
 An exhibition at Perth Galleries in 2002 displayed his art works and told the story of his memories, past and present.

 Major Projects

 Council House, Perth

 Because Perth was hosting the British Empire and Commonwealth Games in 1962, the Perth City Council decided to construct a new headquarters with a modern design to showcase the development of the state.
 Howlett and Bailey won the competition for the new administration building with their Council House design in 1960, out of 61 entries.
-The Council House was opened by Her Majesty Queen Elizabeth II in a ceremony in 1963.
+The Council House was opened by Queen Elizabeth II in a ceremony in 1963.
 The design reflects the minimalist modern style which influenced the new Perth City plan.
 It is 13 storeys with opening extension and relative lowness.
 The interior is designed to give maximum working space in relation to its gross area.
 The façade is constructed with windows curtain system and T shape sun hoods which provide effective use of artificial and natural lighting.
 Council House became the pride of Perth citizens.